Amazon has once again named America’s “Top 20 Most Well-Read Cities,” based on its sales of books, magazines and newspapers.

 Twice the library circulation rate per capita in less miserly Arlington

 The results of the stinginess toward books aren’t surprising, with or without Alexandria’s demographics factored in.
-Alexandria’s library circulation per capita is about average for the U.S., at approximately 7.5 items in 2011, but keep in mind the most adults here hold bachelors degrees or higher, and that “power readers” are almost surely driving up the numbers.
+Alexandria’s library circulation per capita is about average for the U.S., at approximately 7.5 items in 2011, but keep in mind that most adults here hold bachelors degrees or higher, and that “power readers” are almost surely driving up the numbers.
 Compared to Arlington, Virginia, next door, with double the circulation at around 15, Alexandria is an underperformer even if we consider Arlington’s even more upscale demographics.
 Not so coincidentally, Arlington’s library materials budget for fiscal year 2014 is $1.2 million or $5.66 per capita, easily twice Alexandria’s.
 Yes, we have a high card-holder count.
 But ultimately it’s circulation that really matters.

 Don’t blame Alexandria Library Director Rose Dawson and her librarians for Alexandria being a far cry from “most well-read” in real life.
 Blame the politicians and the top city officials they’ve appointed.

 What does all this say about our local leaders’ civic and personal values and fiscal priorities?
 The sentiments of City Manager Rashad Young, the $245K city manager, might provide some clues.
 We know the going rate for city managers is high, but as far as I know, there wasn’t further talk of even a tiny, symbolic salary giveback and a temporary salary freeze after I called attention to planned $25,538 cutback in the materials budget.
 Ironically, Young sits on the executive board of the Urban Libraries Council.
 He is the author of an essay called “More Than Just Books: The Role of Public Libraries in Building Community and Promoting Civic Engagement.”
 I’m gung ho on libraries as promoters of community and engagement.
 But within a city budget of about $637 million, can’t these laudable activities coexist a little more harmoniously with books?
 We need it all—reading and much more.
-Alas, however, Young’s salary and benefits together exceed half of the library’s money set aside for “just” books and other items for all of Alexandria.
+Alas, however, Young’s salary and benefits together probably exceed half of the library’s money set aside for “just” books and other items for all of Alexandria.

 In past decades, Alexandria’s city managers and power brokers supported well-stocked public libraries, but now we’re down an outrageous 40 percent from spending on collections four years ago.
 Perhaps at least in part due to Amazon, City Hall may feel a little less urgency nowadays.
 Both paper and e-books are a mere click away.
 That’s wonderful for already-well-read families of the kind most likely to vote, but not so good for the others.
-According to federal statistics, a typical American student between 15 and 19 years of age spends only around 12 minutes reading, out of 5.4 hours of daily leisure time.
+According to federal statistics, a typical American student between 15 and 19 years of age spends only around six minutes reading, out of 5.1 hours of daily leisure time.
 And remember—that’s an average, not the statistic for minorities and children from low-income families here in Alexandria.
 Around half of Alexandrians are members of minorities.
 Commendably the local NAACP was among the most outspoken opponents of the library budget cuts.
 Even if local schools do require some reading beyond the regular assigned variety, that’s a long way from having a library system full of books that children and their parents might truly want to pick up just for the fun of it.

 I know.
 Librarians and books—yes, we need the former to help people discover and absorb the latter—compete against money for police officers and prenatal care.
 But Alexandria’s power brokers still don’t get it.
 A major UK study documents the link between recreational reading and better performance on tests.
 Public libraries have a special role to play.
 The good ones try to reach not only young people but also their role models, their parents, who should enjoy an ample supply of both e-books and paper books on topics they care about.
 “The combined effect on children’s progress of reading books often, going to the library regularly and reading newspapers at 16,” a summary of the study says, “was four times greater than the advantage children gained from having a parent with a degree.”
 So let’s look beyond our challenged schools.
 By way of well-promoted library books, let’s reach the disadvantaged in their homes, too.